JixiangShao/HAG-Net/README.md

 This is the implementation of HAG-Net: A Vessel Segmentation Model for Retinal Medical Images Integrating Global Perception and Graph Structure Reasoning

 ENVIRONMENT
-window10(Ubuntu is OK)+pycharm+python3.6+pytorch1.3.1
+window10(Ubuntu is OK)+pycharm+python3.9+pytorch1.3.1

-Data
+DATA
-The original dataset is from https://pan.baidu.com/s/1UkMLmdbM61N8ecgnKlAsPg keyword：f1ek
+The DRIVE dataset is from https://drive.grand-challenge.org/ The Stare dataset is from https://cecas.clemson.edu/~ahoover/stare/ The CHASE_DB1 dataset is from https://blogs.kingston.ac.uk/retinal/chasedb1/

 HOW TO RUN
 The only thing you should do is enter the dataset.py and correct the path of the datasets.